Signature Techniques

 Chaos to Order

-The visual transformation from chaos to order is the best way to explain my most commonly used approach to painting.
-Working spontaneously, intuitively and without exceptions, I combine color and gestural mark making to begin the layering process of my paintings.
+The transformation from visual Chaos to Order is the best way to explain my most used approach to painting.
+Working spontaneously and intuitively, I combine color, texture and gestural mark-making to begin the layering process of my paintings.

-I remind my students, “this is the stage in a painting to best capture the creative energy of the initial inspiration.
-This is the beginning Chaos where I let the spirit of the fluid watercolor have a say.
-The paint flows, the colors mix and the sedimentary and staining pigments interact in magical ways that I could never create with my own hand.”
-Order is brought to the lively, colorful and chaotic first layer by working back into the painting in several layers.
-Interlacing a planned compositional understructure and building visual depth with each layer.
-I gradually introduce my imagery until the painting (whether representational or not) is complete.
-The composition dramatic and the message subtle.
+This beginning Chaos is where I let the spirit of the fluid watercolor have its say.
+The paint flows, the colors mix and the sedimentary and staining pigments interact in magical ways that I could never plan.
+Order is brought to the lively, colorful chaotic first layer by developing the painting in subsequent layers.
+Interlacing a planned compositional understructure, I build visual depth with each layer and gradually introduce my imagery until the painting is complete.

 Kathleen Conover uses water colors in the freezing temperatures to create mother natures beauty.